prielhoffman/CSMA-CD-Implementation/README.md

 ## Functions

-The following functions are defined in the provided `EthernetLab5.h` file and are used in the implementation:
+The following functions are defined in the provided `Ethernet.h` file and are used in the implementation:

 - **`void setAddress(int number, int pair)`**
   - **Description**: Configures the initial settings.